aws-samples/amazon-personalize-immersion-day/README.md

 ![StackWizard5](static/imgs/img5.png)

-Once it has completed you'll see green text like below indicating that the work has been completed:
+Once it has completed you'll see green text like below indicating that the deployment has completed:

 ![StackWizard5](static/imgs/img6.png)